jboyce1/ppsCTF/classes/Portalord/Portalord.md

 from your kali, ping the ip address to see if you are indeed capturing the its local traffic.

-# 4a Using trusted relationships with ssh-keygen to pivot in a network
+# Part 4a: Exploiting trusted relationships with ssh-keygen

 Using an ssh-keygen to allow for access to device